Wthomas443/Physics-Informed-Machine-Learning/_posts/2025-04-09-Physics-Informed-Spectral-Harmonic-Learning-for-Reconstructing-Fields-on-a-Sphere.md

 ### 5.1 Small Dataset (n = 100)

-Temperature measurements for 100 cities are reconstructed using $ L = 9 $.
-Cross-validation identifies optimal $ \lambda $ using test-error minimization.
+Temperature measurements for 100 cities are reconstructed using $L = 9$.
+Cross-validation identifies optimal $\lambda$ using test-error minimization.
 Despite sparse sampling, large-scale trends are captured.

 ### 5.2 Larger Dataset (n = 3510)

-A higher-resolution dataset allows use of $ L = 12 $, improving reconstruction fidelity.
+A higher-resolution dataset allows use of $L = 12$, improving reconstruction fidelity.
 The method struggles in unobserved regions (oceans, poles) due to lack of data.
 Regularization reduces artifacts and produces realistic reconstructions over land.

 ---